ArnaudHambenne/ar-with-webxr/4_OVERVIEW_OF_OUR_AR_APP.md

 }
 ```

-Even though the WebXR Device API may be supported in a browser, there may not be any valid XRDevices.
+> Even though the WebXR Device API may be supported in a browser, there may not be any support for every session mode.
 For example, a desktop browser may implement the API, but not have any connected VR or AR hardware to support an experience.
-Read more about device enumeration in the WebXR Device API specification.
+Read more about device enumeration in the [WebXR Device API specification](https://immersive-web.github.io/webxr/#deviceenumeration).

-When we do find an XRDevice, we store it as this.device.
-In order to interact with the device, we need to request an XRSession from it.
-An XRDevice can have multiple XRSessions, where each session exposes the device pose, the user's environment and handles rendering to device.

 We want the output of the session to be displayed on the page, so we must create an XRPresentationContext, similar to how we'd create a WebGLRenderingContext if we were rendering our own WebGL content.